Sathish-M-R/talk-llama-fast/README.md

 - xTTSv2 server in streaming-mode
 - langchain google-serper

+## News
+- 2024.02.25 - I added `--vad-start-thold` param for tuning stop on speech detection (0.000270: default, 0 to turn off).
+VAD checks current noise level, if it is loud - xtts and llama stops.
+Turn it up if you are in a noisy room, also check `--print-energy`
+- 2024.02.22 - initial public release

 ## Requirements
 - Windows 10/11 x64
 - python, cuda
-- nvidia 3060 12 GB vram, but i guess you can try with 8 GB.
+- nvidia GPU with 12 GB vram, but i guess you can try with 8 GB.
 Also you can try to use CPU instead of GPU, but it will be slow (you need to build cpu version yourself).
 - For AMD, macos, linux, android - first you need to compile everything.
 I don't know if it works.
 - Android version is TODO.